|

 Upon our return to Forks, we began work on the four acres of undeveloped and overgrown with the noxious Scotch Broom plants property that we had purchased while still employed in Alaska.
 We soon began calling our new home The Ranch.
 We eventually got a well and septic system and electricity installed, a double wide trailer, a barn, a saddle bar, and a Gar-Port built. |

-Our horses, Surprise, Jake, and Kasha on The Ranch |
+Our first three horses, Surprise, Jake, and Kasha on the home site. |

 We have housed three horses at one time, and too many dogs, cats, chickens, ducks, and turkeys to count. |